gary-crowe/hitlist/README.md

 flask_wtf
 cryptography
 ```
 NB Notice the SQLAlchemy line.
-This was a bug introduced March 15th wher ethe new Library (1.5) doesn't work.
+This was a bug introduced March 15th where the new Library (1.5) doesn't work.

 ## Openshift Deployment Steps